dd-mahn/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 TheOdinProject Tic Tac Toe

-Project's main objective are Scope and Closure, Factory Function, and Object.
-Built with plain HTML, CSS, JS.
+The project's main objectives are Scope and Closure, Factory Function, and Object.
+Built with plain HTML, CSS, and JS.

-What I've reached: By this project, now I know the way to write code differently, more private, and more efficient.
-When working with factory function, I dove deeply into how scope really work in advanced programming, then how to connect different parts/objects together to make my program more fluent.
-I also got more idea about styling with CSS(pseudo elements, radio buttons styling).
+Through this project, I've gained a comprehensive understanding of writing code in a distinctive, more private, and efficient manner.
+Delving deeply into the intricacies of scope in advanced programming while working with factory functions has broadened my knowledge.
+I've learned how to seamlessly connect various parts and objects to enhance the fluidity of my programs.
+Furthermore, my exploration of styling, including pseudo-elements and radio button styling with CSS, has provided me with valuable insights into creating visually appealing and well-designed interfaces.